Vijay-Neo/CarousalDemo/README.md

 ## Description

 1. The App is built using MVVM pattern.
 App has been divided into : `ui`, `data`, `utils`, `viewmodel`
-2. Application developed using jetpack compose
+2. Application developed using normal xml
 3. Not used any third party libraries.
 Only used android & kotlin libraries.
 4. Screenshots also added in the project
 5. Version catalog used